 Another excellent use of dialogue is to provide the reader with an active and dynamic account of events that your point-of-view character wasn’t present for.
 This can help tone down unnecessary telling in your novel.
 The characters who were present can retell the story, be asked questions, and even be unreliable when it suits your needs.
 Much more interesting than a factual summary of important events.

 Speaking of things your point-of-view character doesn’t know, dialogue is a great way to show readers the emotional state of your other characters without necessarily cluing your POV character in.
 Is one of your characters keeping a huge secret?
-Is a side character madly in love with your oblivious MC?
+Is a side character madly in love with your oblivious main character?
 By showing the conversations directly to the reader, you allow the reader to pick up on things that the point of view character doesn’t notice.
 This can help fill in the blanks and explain complex side-character motivations without having to switch POV.

 As with most forms of showing, dialogue takes up more time and space than narration does.
 Choosing which conversations to show your readers is a very important step towards making sure that the conversation will be compelling.
 Don’t waste time with dialogue that isn’t going to strengthen your story.
 Focus on the moments that readers truly need to hear (well, read) about and you will end up having a much easier time keeping them interested and invested.